 With wide, wheelchair-friendly ramps and accessible swings, this is a fabulous playground for those with physical challenges or little legs.

 This playground is located near the Bow River with multiple picnic spots.
 You can even book some picnic sites with fire pits, and BBQ stands for personal gatherings.
-Washrooms and drinking fountains are open seasonally.
+Washrooms and drinking fountains are open seasonally and head over to the Shouldice Dog Park (Montgomery NW) with your fur friends!

 For your downtime, large trees are there to give you shade while you rest.
 You may also opt to walk around Shouldice Aquatic Centre and buy some ice cream.

-The park also features Athletic Park for sports enthusiasts.
-There are soccer fields, baseball diamonds, and tennis courts.
+The park also features the Shouldice Athletic Park for sports enthusiasts.
+There are soccer fields, baseball diamonds and batting practice at The Cage, basketball at Basketball Court 5 and tennis courts.
 Concession stands are present here during large sports tournaments.

 How big is Shouldice Park?